Tarmity/compliance/README.md

 # Compliance

-This project was Create with React.
+This project was Create with React and still under development.

 ## Available Scripts